Sophia May Eckley: Relationship with Elizabeth Barrett Browning

 In 1858, Barrett Browning had a portrait of herself commissioned especially for Eckley.

 By 1860, their relationship had cooled.
-The rift was reportedly caused by a disagreement over the truthfulness of Eckley's claims that she had communicated with Barrett Browning's deceased family members.
+The rift was reportedly caused by a disagreement over the truthfulness of Eckley's claims that she had communicated with the spirits of Barrett Browning's deceased family members.

 The relationship between Eckley and Barrett Browning has been studied by several scholars, who consider it important to understanding the role of spiritualism in Barrett Browning's life and work.
 Much of the surviving correspondence, between Eckley and Barrett Browning can be found in the Berg Collection of the New York Public Library.